azmr/geometer/blog/02_linedrawing.md

 ![Figure 1: A straight line from A to B](02_assets/fig1.png) *Figure 1: A straight line from A to B*

-The first issue here is that pixels are on a square grid with finite resolution, so from 1 pixel to the next we can only move in 3 types of directions: horizontally (a), vertically (b) and diagonally at exactly 45° (c).
+The main issue here is that pixels are on a square grid with finite resolution, so from 1 pixel to the next we can only move in 3 types of directions: horizontally (a), vertically (b) and diagonally at exactly 45° (c).
 ![Figure 2: Pixel directions](02_assets/fig2.png)
 *Figure 2: Pixel directions*